-The Licensee is an Early Childhood Teacher, we employ 3-6 Child Care Workers of whom at least 3 have a Diploma in Children’s Services (or equivalent).
-The Director is a qualified member of staff and is responsible for the day to day running of the centre she is at the centre every day.
+The Licensee is an Early Childhood Teacher, and we employ 3-6 Child Care Workers, at least three of whom have a Diploma in Children’s Services (or equivalent).
+The Director is a qualified member of staff and is responsible for the day to day running of the centre.
+The Director is at the centre every day.

 Priority of Access